zachary-shah/pyeyes/README.md

 mamba activate pyeyes
 ```

-Then install the mr_recon library by moving to the mr_recon directory and running
+Then install the pyeyes library by moving to the mr_recon directory and running
 ```
 pip install -e ./
 ```